cosmos/gaia/docs/resources/service-providers.md

 There are four main technologies to consider, connecting to the Cosmos Hub:

 - Full Nodes: To interact with the blockchain.
-- Rest Server: This acts as a relayer for HTTP calls.
+- REST Server: This acts as a relayer for HTTP calls.
-- Rest API: Define available endpoints for the Rest Server.
+- REST API: Define available endpoints for the REST Server.
 - GRPC: Connect to the Cosmos Hub via gRPC.

 ## Running a Full-Node